matrix-org/matrix-spec-proposals/proposals/1763-configurable-retention-periods.md

 Server/clients then set a maintenance task to remove ("purge") old events and references to their IDs from their DB and in-memory queues after the lifetime has expired (starting timing from the absolute origin_server_ts on the event).
+It's worth noting that this means events may sometimes disappear from event streams; calling the same `/sync` or `/messages` API twice may give different results if some of the events have disappeared in the interim.

 If possible, servers/clients should remove downstream notifications of a message once it has expired (e.g. by cancelling push notifications).